Skip to content

 Err(PeerSendError::Disconnected) => match control.wait_for_reconnect(Duration::from_secs(30)) {

-// request_resume installed the new peer into the slot;
+// request_resume already swapped the new peer into the slot and

 }